-SEC whistleblower lawyers and CFTC whistleblower lawyers at Phillips & Cohen can help individuals report wrongdoing confidentially and receive a reward.
+SEC whistleblower lawyers at Phillips & Cohen can help individuals report wrongdoing confidentially and receive a reward.

 Both US citizens and foreign nationals may file whistleblower claims and receive rewards.

 Phillips & Cohen secured for one of its international clients an SEC award of $32 million for information and assistance that exposed and stopped a massive securities fraud.
 It is one of the largest SEC whistleblower rewards made under the Dodd-Frank program.

-Here are the main aspects of the Dodd-Frank SEC and CFTC whistleblower programs.
+Here are the main aspects of the SEC whistleblower program.
 (For more information about the CFTC program, see our CFTC whistleblower reward program page.)

-- Whistleblower rewards: Whistleblowers will receive a reward of 10 percent to 30 percent based on the amount the SEC and CFTC collects as a result of the whistleblower’s information, if more than $1 million is collected.
+- Whistleblower rewards: Whistleblowers will receive a reward of 10 percent to 30 percent based on the amount the SEC collects as a result of the whistleblower’s information, if more than $1 million is collected.
 Once the SEC recovers more than $1 million, recoveries in related cases by other agencies also are counted toward the whistleblower award.
 The law says certain factors will be considered to determine the whistleblower’s reward:

 - The significance of the information provided.